Lauren Spring

 Fittingly, perhaps, I started off my professional and academic career in the world of theatre and performance.
 After close to a decade working as an actor (even attending clown school in Paris, France), I started to realize that while I loved many aspects of this work–primarily the coming together of artists and audience members around stories driven by complex conundrums and emotions–I developed a distaste for many other aspects of the “industry”.
 Below are two pictures of me: The first is during an improv performance in Lyon, France.
 The second is a still from an episode of Murdoch Mysteries where I played “crying nurse”.
 (Perhaps if I had stuck with acting long enough, I one day would have been cast as a character with a real name).

-Wanting to broaden my horizons, I completed a Master’s Degree in International development where I conducted research about trauma alongside folks at the Canadian Centre for Victims of Torture, and explored ways in which education and the arts could help foster successful coping after extremely difficult life events.
+Wanting to broaden my horizons, I completed a Master’s Degree in International Development where I conducted research about trauma alongside refugees at the Canadian Centre for Victims of Torture, and explored ways in which education and the arts could help foster successful coping after extremely difficult life events.
 This work later led to my PhD research in Adult Education and Community Development at the University of Toronto for which I used research-based theatre as a tool to explore the concept of “moral injury” and aspects of military trauma that fall outside of the diagnostic category of Post Traumatic Stress Disorder.

 Teaching in Informal Adult Education Settings